Kai-Ze612/Master_Thesis_E2E_RL_Teleop/README.md

 To address this, this research proposes a **End-to-End Deep Reinforcement Learning (RL)** framework.
 By incorporating **Long Short-Term Memory (LSTM)** units directly into the policy network, the agent effectively handles the partial observability caused by delays.
 It learns to reconstruct the system state internally and directly outputs **optimal torque commands**, balancing tracking accuracy with velocity smoothness without relying on separate state estimators or classical controllers.

 ## Author
 **Kai-Ze Deng** M.Sc.
 Robotics, Cognition and Intelligence
 Department of Informatics
 Technical University of Munich (TUM)

 ## Supervisor
 **Zewen Yang**
 Postdoctoral Researcher
-Technical University of Munich (TUM)
+Munich Institute of Robotics and Machine Intelligence (MIRMI) Technical University of Munich (TUM)

 ## Repository Structure